 The program offers the flexibility to pursue tracks other than law school preparation.
 Students who choose not to attend law school but would like to work in the legal profession are still encouraged to enroll.

 “I was interested in the legal field because of my mother.
 She works as a paralegal and it excites me when she is working and I get to go into the office and help her.
-A week before classes started an administrator told me I could sign up for the new law program and I immediately did,” said freshman Kiya Johnson.
+A week before classes started an administrator told me I could sign up for the new law program and I immediately did,” said sophomore Kiya Johnson.

 The Bachelor of Arts in Law program prepares graduates to advance to law school or pursue other career opportunities requiring a solid foundation in law such as paralegals, legal administrative assistants, and legal interns.